 TOWARD NEOPLASTICISM 1916 – 1920

 During this period the artist works to give concrete shape to the new plastic space.
-These compositions constituted Mondrian’s first exhaustive formulation of what was to become the Neoplastic vocabulary underpinning all the subsequent work.
+These compositions constituted Mondrian’s first exhaustive formulation of what was to become the Neoplastic vocabulary underpinning all his subsequent work.
 More..

 NEOPLASTICISM 1920 – 1944